-AACo owns and operates Australia’s largest cattle herd with around 500,000 head spread over our properties across Queensland and the Northern Territory.
-We specialise in grass fed beef, grain fed beef and Wagyu beef production.
+AACo owns and operates Australia’s largest cattle herd with around 400,000 head spread over our properties across Queensland and the Northern Territory.
+We specialise in grain fed beef and Wagyu beef production.

 AACo’s innovation team works closely with bull breeding units to run world class breeding programs.

 We use a range of tools to ensure important traits are evaluated with the highest accuracy possible under our extensive production systems.